Maintenance and supervision are crucial to saving costs, preventing asset failures and downtimes, and ensuring maximum asset life.

 A CMMS helps you manage the functions of a building or workplace, but it can be overwhelming if you’ve never used one before.

-Start by capturing the details of your building (or buildings, if you own many) at a portfolio level.
+Start by capturing the details of your building maintenance at a portfolio level.
 This includes everything from the location of fire safety equipment to the location of your elevator controls.

 After operation and maintenance (O&M) activities are complete, inspect the work, close the work order, and pass it to a department that handles payments.